YuJieWU99/gr-lora_sdr/README.md

 		```

 #### Run C++ code for flow graph in terminal
 - Procedure.
-Follow these steps to run the tests:
+Follow these steps to run the tests.

     	- To build the code, create build folder in the flow_graph folder generated above and go into it
   		```bash